KerroldJ/Real-Time-Signlanguage-System/README.md

 ### Prerequisites
 - Node.js and npm
-- Python 3.8+
+- Python 3.12
 - pip (Python package installer)
-- Virtual environment (recommended)
+- Virtual environment (Highly recommended)

+### Steps
+- Download the zip file in the github Repository or clone it
+- Go to the folder directory where you can find backend and my-app folder
+- In that directory Open CMD and execute this command:
+- python -3.12 -m venv .env
+- Now to Open the File Run this Command:
+- .env\Scripts\activate
+- after you successfully activated the Virtual Environment, Procceed to the backend and Frontend Setup

 ###  Backend Setup (Flask)
 - cd backend
-- python -m venv .venv
-- source venv/bin/activate   # Windows: venv\Scripts\activate
-- pip install -r requirements.txt
+- pip install flask flask-cors tensorflow numpy scikit-learn
 - py server.py
+Note: if running the server.py got an error of something like "Module Not Found" copy that error and paste in on ChatGpt it will tell how to install the missing module

 ###  Frontend Setup (Nextjs)
 - cd my-app